zobnin/aiolauncher_scripts/README.md

 _Available only in widget scripts._
 _Avaialble from: 4.1.3_

-* `notify:get_current()` - requests current notifications from the launcher;
+* `notify:request_current()` - requests current notifications from the launcher;
 * `notify:open(key)` - opens notification with specified key;
 * `notify:close(key)` - removes the notification with the specified key;
 * `notify:do_action(key, action_id)` - sends notification action (_available from: 4.1.5_);
 * `notify:consumed(key)` - mark notification as consumed so built-in Notifications widget will not show it;

-The `notify:get_current()` function asks for all current notifications.
+The `notify:request_current()` function asks for all current notifications.
 The Launcher returns them one by one to the `on_notify_posted(table)` callback, where table is the table representing the notification.
 The same callback will be called when a new notification appears.
 When the notification is closed, the `on_notify_removed(table)` colbeck will be called.

 Notification table format: